DIGESTIVE SYSTEM AND FUNCTIONS At the end of this article, students should be able to:

 - The crop is where the food is temporarily stored.

 - The gizzard is where the food is grinded against small stones to break it up.

-- The intestine is where digestion and absorption of food takes place.
+- The intestine as a critical part of the digestive system, is where digestion and absorption of food takes place.

 The earthworm feeds mainly on dry vegetable matter found in the soil.
 The digested food then diffuses through the intestinal wall into the blood and finally to the various parts of the body.
 The undigested food materials are then removed through the caecum, the rectum and finally to the anus.